 Meet KU's Authors

-This speaker series, launched in partnership with the Lawrence Public Library, features KU faculty giving short talks about books that they have recently published.
-The authors take us behind the curtain to explain why they embarked on these projects, what they found, and why their projects matter.
+This speaker series, a partnership with the Lawrence Public Library, provides audiences with an opportunity to hear KU researchers talk informally about books they have recently published, taking us behind the curtain to explain why they embarked on these projects, what they found, and why their projects matter.